lapointtravels/lapoint/wp-content/plugins/cookie-notice/readme.txt

-=== Cookie Notice by dFactory===
+=== Cookie Notice for GDPR ===
 Contributors: dfactory
 Donate link: http://www.dfactory.eu/
-Tags: cookie, cookies, notice, notification, notify, cookie, cookie compliance, cookie law, eu cookie, privacy, privacy directive, consent, Bootstrap
+Tags: gdpr, cookie, cookies, notice, notification, notify, cookie, cookie compliance, cookie law, eu cookie, privacy, privacy directive, consent
 Requires at least: 3.3
+Requires PHP: 5.2.4
-Tested up to: 4.9.5
+Tested up to: 5.0.3
-Stable tag: 1.2.42
+Stable tag: 1.2.46
 License: MIT License
 License URI: http://opensource.org/licenses/MIT

-Cookie Notice allows you to elegantly inform users that your site uses cookies and to comply with the EU cookie law regulations.
+Cookie Notice allows you to elegantly inform users that your site uses cookies and to comply with the EU cookie law GDPR regulations.

 == Description ==

-[Cookie Notice](http://www.dfactory.eu/plugins/cookie-notice/) allows you to elegantly inform users that your site uses cookies and to comply with the EU cookie law regulations.
+[Cookie Notice](http://www.dfactory.eu/plugins/cookie-notice/) allows you to elegantly inform users that your site uses cookies and to comply with the EU cookie law GDPR regulations.

 For more information, check out plugin page at [dFactory](http://www.dfactory.eu/) or plugin [support forum](http://www.dfactory.eu/support/forum/cookie-notice/).

 = Features include: =

-* Customize the cookie message
+* Customizable cookie message
-* Redirect users to specified page for more cookie information
+* Redirects users to specified page for more cookie information
-* Set cookie expiry
+* Multiple cookie expiry options
-* Link to more info page
+* Link to Privacy Policy page
+* WordPress Privacy Policy page synchronization
 * Option to accept cookies on scroll
 * Option to set on scroll offset
 * Option to refuse functional cookies
+* Option to revoke the user consent
+* Option to manually block scripts
 * Option to reload the page after cookies are accepted
 * Select the position of the cookie message box
 * Animate the message box after cookie is accepted